 Treated water flows from the disinfection plant to consumers through the reticulation system.
 The reticulation system is comprised of nearly 4 km of pipe, most of which is rubber ringed cement lined ductile iron (DICL) pipe, with some un-plasticised Polyvinyl Chloride (uPVC).
 Condition assessments have indicated that there is a low risk of corrosion failure over the next thirty years.
+The network is inspected every five years as a part of the preventative maintenance program.
+Water jetting is executed if the visual inspection indicates that it is required.

-The reticulation system supplies a permanent population of approximately 120 people during Summer with short-term summer event populations reaching up to 3500 people and winter resident populations of up to 5300 people.
+The reticulation system supplies a permanent population of approximately 200 people during Summer with short-term summer event populations reaching up to 3500 people and winter resident populations of up to 5300 people.
 Water samples are collected from four locations throughout the reticulation system.